This is the second annual retreat!

 Cate Friesen and Bonnie Loewen, are hosting an all-day women’s retreat at Loewen Hill Farm, a beautiful rural location in south-east Manitoba (about 45 minutes from Winnipeg).

-Bonnie and I have worked together for years on writing projects, facilitating workshops, and understanding the importance of claiming and telling our own stories.
-These practices have consistently renewed our focus and energy for our work in this world.
+As friends and colleagues, we have worked together for years on writing projects, facilitating workshops, and understanding the importance of claiming and telling our own stories.
+These practices have consistently renewed our focus and energy for our other work.

 A spiritual mentor for the last 25 years in her community, Bonnie Loewen offers leadership inside circles of voices where personal and collective discoveries are made.
-She is currently working on a writing project that reflects her journey with those who have died or have been affected by death.
+She is currently working on a writing project that reflects on habits for resilience.
 In the next few years, she is immersing herself in a number of training contexts (circles of reconciliation and circles of trust facilitation) to enhance and deepen her understanding of the model of circle and the tools needed to facilitate in a wide range of contexts.
 She is a mother of 4, a seasoned volleyball coach and a lover of the garden.

 Cate Friesen knows about the power of story.
 As the driving force of The Story Source, she brings together 25 years of experience as an award-winning CBC producer, storyteller and documentary maker, a visionary leader, performer, trainer, and certified facilitator.
 She has taught non-profit boards how to use story in their roles as ambassadors for their organization.
 And coached entrepreneurs and leaders in developing their signature stories, through Know Your Story workshops.
-She is a soccer-playing mother of two, a Quaker and a pro bono consultant with Winnipeg Spark.
+She is a soccer-playing mother of two, a Quaker and a sponsor for a recently-arrived Syrian family.